How many rakats in wudu

 • The sixth rakat includes washing the feet up to the ankles, symbolizing the purification of one’s footsteps and intentions to always walk on the right path.

-See also How many months in a year have 5 weeks
+See also How many months until december

 By performing these rakats in wudu, Muslims believe they are not only cleansing their physical bodies but also purifying their hearts and minds.
 It serves as a reminder of the importance of maintaining purity in all aspects of life and the need to approach prayer with a cleansed and humble state of mind.